djafasteve/ws-docker-intro/05-Dockerfile-and-building-an-image/README.md

-In the root directory "05-Dockerfile-and-building-an-image" create a new file called "Dockerfile" and on top of it we will add
+In the root directory "05-Dockerfile-and-building-an-image" create a new file called "Dockerfile" and on the top of it we will add

 ```
 FROM tiangolo/uwsgi-nginx-flask:python3.7